-21 United States v.
-Lopez, 590 F.3d 1238, 1254 (11th Cir.
-2009). convicted).22 For violations of the alien smuggling, transporting, or harboring statutes, Appendix A specifies the offense guideline at §2L1.1.
-1. Base Offense Level The base offense level for alien smuggling offenses depends on the statute of conviction.
-Violations of section 1324 have a base offense level of 12 under §2L1.1(a)(3).23 Violations of section 1327 have a base offense level of 23 or 25, under §2L1.2(a)(1) or (a)(2), depending on the immigration status and criminal history of the alien being smuggled.24 2.
-Specific Offense Characteristics Section 2L1.1 has several specific offense characteristics that may increase or decrease the base offense level based on: - (1) whether the offense lacked a profit motive or involved only the defendant's spouse or child; - (2) the number of aliens smuggled, transported, or harbored; - (3) the defendant's prior record of immigration crimes; - (4) involvement of an unaccompanied minor; - (5) the discharge, use, or possession of a firearm or other dangerous weapon; - (6) intentionally or recklessly creating a substantial risk of death or serious bodily injury; - (7) death or bodily injury of any person; - (8) involuntary detention of an alien through coercion or threat in connection with a demand for payment; or harboring an alien for the purpose of prostitution; and - (9) commercial transportation of large groups in a life-threatening manner.25 Each specific offense characteristic is discussed further below.
-22 USSG §1B1.2.
+USSG §2L1.1(a)(1) (base offense level of 25 if alien was inadmissible under 18 U.S.C. § 1182(a)(3), relating to seeking to enter the United States to engage in espionage, sabotage, or the overthrow of the government); §2L1.1(a)(2) (base offense level of 23 if alien previously was deported after aggravated felony conviction).
+2. Specific Offense Characteristics Section 2L1.1 has several specific offense characteristics that may increase or decrease the base offense level based on: - (1) whether the offense lacked a profit motive or involved only the defendant's spouse or child; - (2) the number of aliens smuggled, transported, or harbored; - (3) the defendant's prior record of immigration crimes; - (4) involvement of an unaccompanied minor; - (5) the discharge, use, or possession of a firearm or other dangerous weapon; - (6) intentionally or recklessly creating a substantial risk of death or serious bodily injury; - (7) death or bodily injury of any person; - (8) involuntary detention of an alien through coercion or threat in connection with a demand for payment; or harboring an alien for the purpose of prostitution; and - (9) commercial transportation of large groups in a life-threatening manner.29 Each specific offense characteristic is discussed further below.
+3. Cross Reference Section 2L1.1(c)(1) provides that if the conduct resulted in the death of another, the appropriate homicide guideline should be applied.30 29 USSG §2L1.1(b).